dsk0203/Recipes-REST-api/README.md

 A REST API running on AWS (Amazon Web Services) EC2 instance Ubuntu 18.02 LTS.

-Taking incredibly messy data, transforming this data into a helpful API that can return recipes to cook based on current ingredients on hand.
-Pass ingredients with HTTP and GET request.
+Taking incredibly messy data, transformed this data into a helpful API that can return recipes to cook based on current ingredients on hand.
+Pass ingredients with in browser with a GET request and receive possible recipes to cook with ingredients on hand.

 User will pass in ingredients with